JD Vance paid $70K by colleges he bashes as Senate candidate

 Two other schools — Bowling Green State University and West Virginia University — paid Vance a speaker fee of $15,500 each, the records showed.

 Not all of his campus visits included speaker fees.
 For a 2017 political discussion at Purdue University, he received $800 for travel but no other fee.
 Ohio State, Vance’s undergraduate alma mater, hosted him in 2016 but says it has no record of a contract or payment.
 The school also brought him on as a scholar in residence in 2017.
-Records of any financial compensation Vance received for that were not immediately available.
+That position was unpaid.

 In endorsing him, Trump praised Vance’s educational background, noting he is a Marine veteran of the Iraq War, “a graduate of The Ohio State University, and earned a Law Degree from Yale — a great student.”